DYNAYAK N35 -- The World's First Waterproof Portable Power Station

 SHENZHEN, China, Jan.
 19, 2022 /PRNewswire/ -- DYNAYAK represents the great wilderness.
 North latitude 35, it's the most difficult route to cross in the world.
 Moving to the west along north latitude under Kun Lun mountain, there's the largest no-man's land of China, Chang Tang.
 There's about 1,700 KM toward the west along north latitude 35.

 The outdoor expedition experience through Xijir Ulan Nuur, near to Hoh Xil no-man's land of Qinghai Province is really unforgettable.
-At -40oC, the car fell into the icy lake, and all devices were flooded.
+At -40°C, the car fell into the icy lake, and all devices were flooded.
 The team had been trapped in such a severe environment for 66 hours without any power supply.
 This story even has been made into a documentary to remind other outdoor enthusiasts that a real outdoor power station should be made.
 Power supply could save the life at a critical moment.
 The freedom to use electricity bothered outdoor enthusiasts for so many years.
 There is no any power station in the world that can work stably in low temperature and harsh environment.

 DYNAYAK decided to accept this challenge and break the limitation.
 Finally, the professional outdoor power station, N35, was born.
 N35 is designed to solve power supply problem at various of severe environments.